 To be safe, I recommend my customers purchase an inexpensive metal sizer on Amazon and wear the ring sizer (each ring detaches from set) for a few days to see how it fits during different times of the day.
 Then I have my customer send me the ring sizer piece in the mail so I can use it to measure on my owner sizers to ensure we are consistent with size we order based on our professional ring sizers.
 For a large investment like a diamond eternity ring, it is worth this extra step before putting a custom-order ring into production.

 Quality of the Jeweler’s Setting Work

 This is a factor most people don’t realize.
 The spectrum of skill in jewelry setters is huge!
-It’s much larger than I expected, even knowing as much as I knew about jewelry before designing my own pieces.
+It’s much larger than I expected, even knowing as much as I did about jewelry before designing my own pieces.
 A quality jewelry setter’s prices can be 3x the price of a low-end setter.